Quotes to Ponder

 Nature can be extremely therapeutic and the greatest teacher in how to just Be.
 The intention of this practice is to notice the simple things available all around us that can bring inner peace and joy.
 The more you practice, the easier it gets.
 You may even start to look forward to this sacred time you've created for yourself.

 Sing Yourself a Song

-Find a song that inspires you, comforts you, or resonates with you in another way and sing it to yourself.
-Invite the idea that the lyrics were written specifically for you to sing to yourself.
+Find a song that inspires you, comforts you, or resonates with you in a special way and sing it to yourself.
+Invite the idea that the lyrics were written specifically for you to lovingly sing to yourself.

-We can choose to tune in and hear what we need during tough times, times we feel grateful or blessed, times of sorrow or times we feel less than confident.
-Use music as a soothing balm or fire for your spirit right now.
+We can choose to tune in to what we need to hear during tough times and give that to ourselves.
+Use music as a soothing balm for your spirit.